AI-Edu-ITS/its-ml-playground/section1/README.md

 - Pandas: library for data manipulation, reading data, and data analysis.
 - Matplotlib: library for data plotting and data visualization.
 - Seaborn: based on Matplotlib with more advanced features to visualize your data.
+- Scikit-Learn: library for machine learning implementation, we use this library to show the difference between create machine learning from scratch approach and create machine learning using library approach.